Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Rural mainland and smaller islands: Cash remains common.
 Village kafeneia, small agricultural markets, rural guesthouses, and ferry-accessible-only islands may have limited or no card infrastructure.
 A crypto card works perfectly for 80% of Greek spending but cannot replace cash entirely outside major cities and tourist zones.

 Apple Pay and Google Pay work wherever contactless terminals exist.
 Viva Wallet (Greek fintech, now part of J.P.
-Morgan) has deployed POS terminals across Greece, improving acceptance coverage significantly.
+Morgan) has deployed POS terminals across Greece, improving acceptance coverage.

 Seasonal Spending Strategy

 Greece's tourism-driven economy creates a spending pattern unique in the EEA.
 If you spend the summer on the islands (May-October), monthly card spending might reach EUR 2,000-3,000 with accommodation, dining, ferries, and activities.
 Winter in Athens or Thessaloniki drops to EUR 1,000-1,500.
-A 4% cashback card on summer island spending of EUR 3,000/month generates EUR 120/month, or EUR 720 over a 6-month season, tax-free with USDC funding (minus the 15% cashback tax: net EUR 612).
+A 4% cashback card on summer island spending of EUR 3,000/month generates EUR 120/month, or EUR 720 over a 6-month season with USDC funding (about EUR 612 if the proposed 15% is later applied to cashback).

 Cross-Border and Island Ferries